gabriel-ruiz/gabriel-ruiz.github.io/index.md

 NSF GRFP DGE-1650604

 ### Work Experience
+- I received my B.S. in statistics from University of Calfornia, Riverside in 2017 and had the pleasure of working there with [Dr. Subir Ghosh](https://profiles.ucr.edu/subir.ghosh) through the [MARC U program](https://marcu.ucr.edu/).
-I had the pleasure of working for [Dmitri Zaykin](https://scholar.google.com/citations?user=Lk0u83MAAAAJ&hl=en) at the National Institute of Environmental Health Sciences in Research Triangle Park, North Carolina in Summer 2016 on simulation work related to multiple hypothesis testing in genetics.
-In Summer 2017, I worked at [Draper Laboratory](https://www.draper.com/) in Cambridge, MA with an engineering team in the Perception and Localization group thanks to the [GEM Consortium Fellowship](http://www.gemfellowship.org/students/gem-fellowship-program/).
-And as a repeat data scientist intern at Adobe Inc., I worked on churn classification models and causal modeling in Summers 2019 and 2021, respectively.
+- I had the pleasure of working for [Dmitri Zaykin](https://scholar.google.com/citations?user=Lk0u83MAAAAJ&hl=en) at the National Institute of Environmental Health Sciences in Research Triangle Park, North Carolina in Summer 2016 on simulation work related to multiple hypothesis testing in genetics.
+- In Summer 2017, I worked at [Draper Laboratory](https://www.draper.com/) in Cambridge, MA with an engineering team in the Perception and Localization group thanks to the [GEM Consortium Fellowship](http://www.gemfellowship.org/students/gem-fellowship-program/).
+- As a repeat data scientist intern at Adobe Inc., I worked on churn classification models and causal modeling in Summers 2019 and 2021, respectively.

 ### Teaching